Scope#35 | Sailing across the boundless ocean

 Following the naming ritual, a sponsor, who is the “cord cutter” of this ceremony, throws down a silver axe made especially for the occasion.
 The next moment, a bottle suspended from the cut cord hits the portside of the vessel, breaking into pieces.
 Champagne spurts out.
 Within a fraction of a second, a Kusudama ball opens, letting out ribbons of many different colors.
 This is the scene from the naming ceremony where all the stakeholders are there to celebrate the birth of a vessel.

-With such magnificent blessings, the Federal Illinois, a “newborn” vessel, slowly sails out from a shipyard in Marugame, Kagawa, to the boundless ocean, heading out to Montreal - her very first destination.
+With such magnificent blessings, the Federal Illinois, a “newborn” vessel, slowly sails out from a shipyard in Marugame, Kagawa, to the boundless ocean, heading out to Vancouver - her very first destination.
 Among the people who are there to congratulate her debut is Mr. Shigeki Nakagawa, the president of Fednav Asia Ltd.

 “What I like the most about the maritime business is that it stirs your sense of adventure,” Mr. Nakagawa says with a gentle smile.
 “The vessel symbolizes the fruit of our efforts.
 Those vessels that are crafted by dedicated people definitely perform well.”
 Mr. Nakagawa adds, “Whenever I come see off such a vessel setting sail for the very first time, I cannot help getting emotional.
 I feel as though all the efforts that we made as we tackled many challenges together have finally paid off.”